 Leadership is a verb—a continual process.
 The act of leadership is a skill that can be developed.

-At Mogul we believe the best leaders understand that the way we want to lead may not always work for everyone, so nuance and adaptability are key.
+At Mogul, we believe that leadership is a commitment.
+The best leaders understand that how we want to lead may not always work for everyone, so nuance and adaptability are key.

 When consciously developing your leadership style, the goal should be to understand who you are and what makes you thrive.
-Once you understand your leadership preferences, you can correct the course as needed when speaking with individuals on your team.
+Once you understand your leadership preferences, you can correct the course when speaking with individuals on your team and help your business thrive.

 The best leaders share a common characteristic—the insatiable curiosity for the people that help grow their business.